Automattic/jetpack/extensions/README.md

 - **--slug**: Specific slug to identify the block that overrides the one generated base don the title.
 - **--description**: Allows to provide a text description of the block.
 - **--keywords**: Provide up to three keywords separated by a comma so users when they search for a block in the editor.
+- **--variation**: Allows to decide whether the block should be a production block, experimental, or beta.
+Defaults to Beta when arg not provided.

 ### Files